tanvividyala/cuisine-classifier/README.md

 ## Data Cleaning and Exploratory Data Analysis
 Before we could begin the data cleaning process, we had to:
 - Merge the recipes and interactions dataset
-- Fill all ratings of 0 with np.nan (ratings of 0 mean that the user likely didn’t rate the recipe; replacing these ratings with np.nan means that the average rating won’t be affected by ratings of 0)
+- Fill all ratings of 0 with `np.nan` (ratings of 0 mean that the user likely didn’t rate the recipe; replacing these ratings with np.nan means that the average rating won’t be affected by ratings of 0)
 - Find the average rating per recipe
 - Add the average rating as a Series back to our merged dataset

 Once we followed these steps, we could proceed with our cleaning.
 First, we dropped the duplicate rows in our dataframe, so that there was only one row per recipe.
 Since we don’t need any of the ratings information for our research question, we could ignore these values and just keep the first instance of each recipe in our dataframe.

-Next, we split the values in the nutrition column into separate columns: calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), and carbs (PDV).
+Next, we split the values in the nutrition column into separate columns: `CALORIES`, `TOTAL_FAT`, `SUGAR`, `SODIUM`, `PROTEIN`, `SATURATED_FAT`, and `CARBS`.
 This made it easier to access certain nutritional information for hypothesis testing.

 Then, we split the tags column into lists so we could only keep the recipes tagged as American or European.
-We located these recipes, added a cuisine column marking them as either American or European, and then concatenated these dataframes together.
+We located these recipes, added a `LABEL` column marking them as either American or European, and then concatenated these dataframes together.

-Finally, we dropped columns so that we only kept ones relevant to our question, which were name, ingredients, calories (#), total_fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated_fat (PDV), carbs (PDV), and cuisine.
+Finally, we dropped columns so that we only kept ones relevant to our question, which were `NAME`, `INGREDIENTS`, `CALORIES`, `TOTAL_FAT`, `SUGAR`, `SODIUM`, `PROTEIN`, `SATURATED_FAT`, `CARBS`, and `LABEL`.

 In total, our cleaned dataframe had 17,682 rows and 10 columns.
 Here are the first 5 rows of our cleaned dataframe: